May 11, 2011

-It's not every day that you get to see a master evangelist at work, and yet John's gospel has recorded for us a timeless account between Jesus and the Samaritan woman at the well.
-Alistair Begg demonstrates that Jesus' evangelism was marked by compassion and truth.
-Every encounter we have takes place in the grand sweep of God's providence, and these everyday encounters can be used by God to expose the true needs of the heart and reveal His Son.
+It’s not every day that you get to see a master evangelist at work.
+John’s Gospel contains a timeless account of Jesus being just that as He conversed with a Samaritan woman at a well.
+Alistair Begg demonstrates that Jesus’ evangelism was marked by compassion and truth.
+Every encounter we have takes place in the grand sweep of God’s providence, he reminds us.
+These everyday meetings can be used by God to expose hearts’ true needs and reveal His Son.

 Sermon Transcript: Print

 Well, let’s turn to John chapter 4.
 John 4:1.
 I don’t think I have the time to read it all; I’m just going to get it started and then stop and trust that we keep our Bibles open before us.

 “The Pharisees heard that Jesus was gaining and baptizing more disciples than John, although in fact it was not Jesus who baptized, but his disciples.
 When the Lord learned of this, he left Judea and went back once more to Galilee.

 “Now he had to go through Samaria.
 So he came to a town in Samaria called Sychar, near the plot of ground Jacob had given to his son Joseph.
 Jacob’s well was there, and Jesus, tired as he was from the journey, sat down by the well.
 It was about the sixth hour.